 Our advocacy programs provide crisis intervention, case management, education about the criminal and civil justice system, and referrals.

 Victim Advocates are professionals trained to support victims of crime and violence.
 Our advocates will learn about a victim's experience, then help match the appropriate resources and help to their needs.
-We help fill out paperwork, serve as a liaison to critical services, advocate for victims' rights, help communicate with landlords, employers and other individuals whom victims depend upon for their livelihood, and more.
+We help fill out paperwork, serve as a liaison to critical services, advocate for victims' rights, help communicate with landlords, employers and other individuals with whom victims depend upon for their livelihood, and more.

 Our job as advocates is to assess the needs of victims and find the most appropriate solutions to ensure victims have the emotional and physical support necessary to overcome the negative effects of crime.
 This may include providing information on victimization, help navigating the criminal justice system, assisting in filing orders of protection, help filing for Crime Victims Compensation, communicating with law enforcement, etc.